 Successful inter-operator synchronisation deployments have already been implemented.
 As an example:

-In December 2013, the 3 Chinese operators China Mobile (CMCC), China Unicom and China Telecom were allocated LTE-TDD licenses in the 2.6 GHz band (3GPP band 41).
-Their spectrum allocation does not include any guard band, and the MIIT mandates that they implement cross-operator synchronisation.
-Discussions are still ongoing at the time of this writing.
+In China, both 2.6GHz (3GPP band 41) and 2.3GHz band have been allocated for multiple operators in December 2013, e.g. 2.6GHz band for China Mobile (CMCC), China Unicom(CU) and China Telecom(CT), and 2.3GHz band for CMCC and CU with adjacent channels.
+Full Synchronisation is mandatory between multiple operators within the same band and no guard band is reserved.
+It is agreed under the RRB (Radio Regulatory Bureau) coordination that the exact synchronisation configurations should be applied among operators, including coordination on frame starting time, UL/DL configuration and special sub frame configuration.
+Moreover, it also set a rule to coordinate the unsynchronised interference caused by out of sync.

-In Italy (From (Linkem)), “In both Linkem and Aria network each single Base Station is synchronised by GPS that, according to WiMAX Forum specification, receives 1pps (one pulse per second) with precision of 2ppm.
+In Italy (From [15]), “In both Linkem and Aria network each single Base Station is synchronised by GPS that, according to WiMAX Forum specification, receives 1pps (one pulse per second) with precision of 2ppm.
 The Base Station’s GPS board generates 1µs clock to synchronise the frames.
 Both the networks use 32:15 downlink/uplink ratio that reflects the current traffic profile of broadband internet access services.
 This ratio will allow full compatibility with LTE TDD 10 ms frame configuration type 2 ensuring no loss of capacity.
 The plan is to set GAP at 63.05 µs which can provide 19 km safe distance.
 It means that 2 Base Stations at 19 km, potentially mutually interfered, will be still synchronised.
 This best practice is in place since middle 2011 without evidence of interferences or service degradation”

 From ECC PT1(11)103: “In the Asia Pacific region Malaysian operators in the 2300MHz band operate synchronised TDD systems (frame timing and DL/UL transmission) in unpaired blocks through a voluntarily agreed cooperation agreement.
 The agreed DL/UL ratio is 29:18 but there is a possibility to agree alternative ratios.
 Internationally, the 29:18 DL/UL ratio is a very common and popular ratio for the uplink and downlink sub-frames in TDD mode.”